aidenzhang-12/computer-vision-food-recognition-and-nutritional-analysis-system/README.md

 - Live food item detection using the webcam and computer vision

-- Classifies between: Eggs, Chocolate, Bread, Pizza, and Oranges (More can be added)
+- Classifies between: Eggs, Chocolate, Bread, Pizza, and Apples (More can be added)

 - Evaluates whether each item is healthy or unhealthy